jliddell3/Automated-ELK-Stack-Deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it reduces (practically eliminates) the potential for human error and streamlines duplication.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 It practically eliminates the potential for human error or greatly reduces it while allowing for scaling with the click of a mouse.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._

 - 1. install docker.io
 - 2. install pip3
 - 3. install docker python module